Human Rights in Health and Social Care

 Right to Accessible and Appropriate Care

 The right to dignity and respect naturally gravitates toward the right to receive accessible and appropriate care.
 Discharge planning involves a comprehensive approach that includes discharge coordination, discharge teaching, and preadmission education.
-This ensures that care recipients and their families access the right care for their needs and feel supported throughout the discharge process.
+This ensures that care recipients and their families access the proper care for their needs and feel supported throughout the discharge process.

 Tailoring hospital discharge information to the person’s learning style, social determinants, and health literacy needs is essential for accessible care.
 Flexibility in the discharge process allows for adjustments to discharge services to meet personal needs, ensuring people feel safe and ready to go home.